cj-hilder/ble-hr-tool/README.md

 ## The Live HR Graph

+Your heart rate is graphed continuously on screen.
+The display shows the last 90 secs of data.

-A 90-second window of heart rate data scrolls continuously on screen.
-When connected to a sensor that exposes raw beat-to-beat RR intervals — such as the Polar H10 — this graph shows **unsmoothed, instantaneous heart rate** rather than the rolling average most commercial apps and devices use.
-That averaging is deliberate on most platforms: it produces a cleaner, less alarming line.
-Here it is switched off, because seeing the raw signal is the point.
+When connected to a sensor that exposes raw beat-to-beat RR intervals, such as the Polar H10, this graph shows **unsmoothed, instantaneous heart rate**.
+This is not the smoothed heart rate graph that most fitness apps show.
+It shows every little variation and will be quite jagged, especially when you are at rest.

 One consequence is that you will see **ectopic heart beats** if any occur.
 Ectopics are beats that fire outside the normal cardiac rhythm.
 There are two common types: